boardfish/com3190-assignment/notes.md

   Practically, this means that if multiple $Keyboard$s were used with
   $Enigma$, more characters could be typed on other $Keyboard$s and sent through the $Plugboard$.
 - $Rotor$s have a similar issue that would allow the characters to continue through $Enigma$ to the point of displaying the character.
 In this instance, there could also be race conditions between incrementing the rotors and sending the encrypted character.
-These are made void by the fact that
+These may be tricky to detect due to the fact that $Keyboard$ cannot synchronise with inputs until the $\overline{inc}$ signal is received through the plugboard - that is, any transmissions on the
-  $Keyboard$ cannot synchronise with inputs until the $\overline{inc}$ signal is received through the plugboard - that is, any transmissions on the $Rotors$ have already occurred.
+  $Rotors$ have already occurred.
 - After a $Rotor$ has synchronised with $l$ or $r$ once, it will not synchronise with $inc_r$ again.
 It enters a recursion on $RotorFunction(p)$, which cannot at any point synchronise with $inc_r$.
 What this means practically is that